 To conclude, the bottleneck of success in development projects is the number of ongoing projects under execution.
 The projects with weak business case should be excluded or at least they should be left out.

 The world of an organization who does delivery projects is very different from the one who does development projects.
 The starting point is that no project is left undone.
 Lawyers say ”Pacta sunt servanda” meaning agreements have to be kept.
 When the contract is signed, the project will be executed.
 The pressure comes already alone from the business ethics and agreement fines.
 The business case of a delivery project is very divergent from the development project’s case.
 The turnover of a delivery organization comes from three factors: number of employees, average invoicing rate and average hour price.
 Pretty straightforward and simple.

 Caption: An example of an engineering company of 100 person and its simple turnover calculation.

 The most important question for delivery project organization is that what is the easiest way to improve profitability?

-You can grow turnover by recruiting new employees but costs will rise in the same pace.
+You can grow turnover by recruiting new employees but costs will rise in same pace.
 This means that the profitability will not change a bit.
-You can also raise the hour price but it can deteriorate the success in bid competition.
+You can also raise the hour price but it can harm the success in bid competitions.
 This probably won’t have a big impact on profitability either.
-However, raising the invoicing rate can have a remarkable impact in the figures.
+However, raising the invoicing rate can have a remarkable impact on the figures.
 This gets us to the main matter of the article, the bottleneck of success in delivery projects.
 By optimizing the invoicing rate of delivery project organization, you can boost the profitability immensely.

-To sum up the points mentioned above in the article, we can identify that in both organization types the main factors are resources and optimization of them.
+To sum up the points mentioned above in the article, we can identify that in both organization types the main factors are resources and the resource optimization.
 The bottleneck of success in development project organizations is the maximum potential of ongoing projects, whereas in delivery project organizations it’s all about raising the profitability by improving the invoicing rate.